 For example, does your dog act fearful in the waiting room at the vet’s office?
 If she’s had a negative experience at the vet, she may not remember exactly what scared her so much, but she associates the waiting room with that fear.

 You can help dogs overcome negative associations by replacing them with positive experiences.
-For example, take a few “fun” field trips to the vet’s office where no exam takes place.
+For example, take a few “fun” trips to the vet’s office where they don’t have to be examined.
 Unfortunately, the stronger the association, the harder it is to change the memory.

 You probably remember the first day your dog came home to live with you.
 But does your dog remember when they met you for the first time?
 The short answer is, they probably don’t.
 But that doesn’t mean they don’t remember you.